dariok/wdbplus/README.md

         </struct>
     </projectMD>
 ```
-1. The file is now available to view under `http://yourserver:8080/exist/apps/edoc/view.html?id=xml-id`
+3) The file is now available to view under `http://yourserver:8080/exist/apps/edoc/view.html?id=xml-id`

+### Usage and Configuration
+See the Wiki!

 ----

-##Currently used in these projects:
+## Currently used in these projects:

 * HAB Wolfenbüttel
   * Editionsprojekt Karlstadt